Amlodipine (By mouth)

 - Missed dose: Take a dose as soon as you remember.
-If more than 12 hours has passed since your last dose, then skip the missed dose and take the next dose when you normally would.
+If it has been more than 12 hours since your last dose, then skip the missed dose and take the next dose when you normally would.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.